Family Friendly Itinerary in Japan for 10 Days

 You probably have seen the famous snow monkeys taking a bath in an outdoor onsen!
 If it is the right season to see Snow Monkey, it will also be a day-trip option from Tokyo.

-It is time to leave Tokyo and head to the next destination -Kyoto, the center of Japanese culture & tradition.
-Although the popular activity in Kyoto is known as temple hopping for adults, there are enjoyable places for kids in Kyoto too.
+It’s time to leave Tokyo and head to your next wonderful destination, Kyoto, the center of Japanese culture & tradition.
+Although the most popular thing to do in Kyoto is temple hopping which can get a bit boring for the younger kids, there are plenty of fun places for kids in Kyoto too.

 Hikari Shinkansen Bullet train, Transfer to Kyoto, Family friendly Itinerary in Japan, Tokyo Station, Kyoto Station

-In the morning, take a Shinkansen bullet train to Kyoto Station.
+In the morning, take the Shinkansen (bullet train) to Kyoto Station.
 In Tokyo, there are two stations where bullet trains depart heading west.
 One is Tokyo Station and the other is Shinagawa Station.
-You can choose the closer station from your hotel.
+You can choose the closest station to your hotel.
 (For instance, from Ginza Station, Tokyo Station is super close but from Shinjuku Station, Shinagawa Station is closer).
-Riding the Shinkansen is a fun experience itself, relax, enjoy some food or drinks and watch the amazing scenery of Japan pass by.
-Don’t forgot to spot Mount Fuji on the way!
-Please also see the article below about fun things to do riding a bullet train.
+Riding the Shinkansen is a fun experience in itself.
+You can relax, enjoy some food and drinks and watch the amazing scenery of Japan pass you by.
+Don’t forget to keep an eye out for Mt Fuji on the way too!
+Please also see the article below about fun things to do riding the bullet train.

-It will take 2.5 hours to get to Kyoto Station from Tokyo and you are probably very excited to start exploring Kyoto.
-To enjoy the rest of your time on this day, what you need to do first is sending your suitcases to your hotel.
-In Kyoto Station building, there is super useful luggage delivery service which name is Crosta Kyoto.
-Through Crost Kyoto, delivery service is available from Kyoto station to your accommodation/from your accommodation to Kyoto station/ between your accommodations/ from Kyoto station to Kansai airport.
+It will take about 2.5 hours to get to Kyoto Station from Tokyo.
+To enjoy the rest of your time after you arrive, what you’ll need to do first is send your luggage to your hotel.
+In the Kyoto Station building, there is a super useful luggage delivery service called Crosta Kyoto.
+Through Crosta Kyoto, delivery service is available from Kyoto station to your accommodation/from your accommodation to Kyoto station/ between your accommodations/ from Kyoto station to Kansai Airport.
 You can drop off your luggage at Kyoto Station between 8am – 2pm.

-This service is available for most of hotels or ryokans in Kyoto.
-Check out more details of this convenient service from the link below.
+This service is available for most hotels or ryokan in Kyoto.
+Find out more about this convenient service here.

 Late afternoon (1pm)

-After solving your luggage issue, let’s enjoy Kyoto city!
-How to enjoy and explore is up to you of course.
-But here are our suggestions for a day well spent after long train journey.
+After dealing with your luggage, let’s enjoy the beautiful city of Kyoto!
+How to enjoy and explore it is up to you of course.
+But here are our suggestions for a day well spent after a long train ride.

-If you are tired after bullet train ride, start sightseeing close-by.
-Just exploring Kyoto Station is fun!
-It is built through the collaboration with seven famous architects and it is one of the most notable modern architectures in Kyoto.
-Especially, it is nice to visit Ramen Street on 10th floor of Isetan department store (as you might have guessed there are ramen restaurants from all over Japan) and also to walk Skyway from the same floor to East Square of Kyoto Station.
-Also, if you still have time and enough energy, visit Kyoto Tower or Higashihonganji temple which are very close to Kyoto Station.
+If you are tired after the bullet train ride, it might be best to start sightseeing close by.
+Exploring Kyoto Station in itself is fun!
+It was built in collaboration with seven famous architects and is one of the most notable modern pieces of architecture in all of Kyoto.
+It’s nice to visit Ramen Street on the 10th floor of the Isetan department store (as you might have guessed there are ramen restaurants from all over Japan) and also to walk the Skyway to the East Square of Kyoto Station.
+Also, if you still have time and energy, visit Kyoto Tower or Higashihonganji Temple which are both very close to Kyoto Station.

-Okazaki Park is the most peaceful park with open feeling in Kyoto.
+Okazaki Park is the most peaceful park with an open feeling in Kyoto.
 Around the park, there are several museums, a zoo, and the Kyoto Handicraft Center.
-In Handicraft Center, you can join various workshops related to traditional Japanese handicraft.
-Combine your workshop at the Handicraft Center with a visit to Okazaki Park and enjoy very nice atmosphere.
-If you have time, you can visit Nanzenji Zen temple to enjoy matcha green tea and see the view from the big Sanmon gate!
+In the Handicraft Center, you can join various workshops related to traditional Japanese handicrafts.
+Combine your workshop at the Handicraft Center with a visit to Okazaki Park and enjoy the serene atmosphere.
+If you have time, you can visit Nanzenji Zen Temple to enjoy matcha green tea and see the view from the big Sanmon gate!

 Option 3.
 Umekoji Park & Kyoto Railway Museum